coordinape/coordinape/README.md

 ## Running Hasura

 If you are making any changes to the GraphQL API / data model or want to run it locally, follow the steps below:

 1. Run Postgres and [Hasura](https://hasura.io/) using Docker with `yarn docker:start`.
    - It might take several minutes to start if you're running it for the first time
    - If you have any stale containers / run into errors, try running `yarn docker:clean` first.
 2. Once Hasura is ready (can check by running `curl localhost:8080/healthz`), run `yarn hasura console` to open up the GUI for interacting with Hasura.
+   - You'll need to install the `hasura-cli` npm module: `npm i -g hasura-cli`
 3. In the console, you can update the data model, create relationships, configure permissions, or create custom queries / mutations / triggers.
 [Check out this tutorial to get up to speed with how to use Hasura.](https://hasura.io/learn/graphql/hasura/introduction)
 4. Any changes you make in the Console will be reflected in your local `hasura` directory as migrations or metadata.
 These will be applied to the staging/production instance once merged via PR.
 [Check out this tutorial on how to manage migrations / metadata and other advanced Hasura functionality.](https://hasura.io/learn/graphql/hasura-advanced/introduction/)
 5. Check out the [Hasura Docs](https://hasura.io/docs/latest/graphql/core/databases/postgres/index.html) to learn about the various functionality and how to use it.

 # App Structure